vertica/spark-connector/functional-tests/README.md

 Alternatively, you can use the configuration used in our S3 example if you want to test against our Minio container.

-If a different version of Spark is used, make sure to also update `hadoop-aws` to the appropriate version for the hadoop install used.
+If a different version of Spark is used, make sure to also update `hadoop-aws` to the appropriate version for the Hadoop install used.

 ### Using GCS: